 Find out more about pathways to university at swtafe.edu.au.

 South West TAFE respects your right to privacy and complies with Australian Privacy laws.

 When you study at South West TAFE or use any of our services, we may collect personal information from you to identify who you are.
 We respect this personal information and do our best to keep it safe and secure.
 In all circumstances, we are obliged to comply with the Victorian Privacy and Data Protection Act 2014, Commonwealth Privacy Act 1988 and the Health Records Act 2001, and with the privacy principles referred to in these Acts.

 Unless you provide us with written permission, we are unable to provide your employer, school or any other third party with a copy of your Statement of Attainment and/or Certification, even if they have paid for your enrolment.
 If you require us to provide a copy of your qualification documents to your employer, school or another third party please complete the authority to issue documentation to a third party form available on the Student Portal.

 If you are under 18 years old the parent, guardian or carer as recorded on your enrolment can have access to this information.

 Pure Academy, located at the Warrnambool campus, is SWTAFE’s very own working hair, beauty and wellness academy offering discount treatments to students.
-Please phone 5564 8848 for a hair, beauty or massage appointment.
+Please phone 5564 8848 for a hair or beauty appointment.